-General: Like other vasodilators, sodium nitroprosside can cause increases in intracranial pressure.
+Like other vasodilators, sodium nitroprusside can cause increases in intracranial pressure.
 In patients whose intracranial pressure is already elevated, sodium nitroprusside should be used only with extreme caution.

-Use in Anesthesia: When sodium nitroprusside (or any other vasodilator) is used for controlled hypotension during anesthesia, the patient's capacity to compensate for anemia and hypovolemia may be diminished.
-If possible, pre-existing anemia and hypovolemia should be corrected prior to administration of sodium nitroprusside.
+When sodium nitroprusside (or any other vasodilator) is used for controlled hypotension during anesthesia, the patient's capacity to compensate for anemia and hypovolemia may be diminished.
+If possible, pre-existing anemia and hypovolemia should be corrected prior to administration of Sodium Nitroprusside.